RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 By default, this mod adds the new classes in addition to the basic classes.
 To replace the basic classes entirely, edit XComClassData.ini to set NumInDeck and NumInForcedDeck to 0 for the basic classes.

+Beta version v0.6.0
+General changes
+  * More of the item changes made by the mod can be configured in XComGameCore.ini.
+  * Increased compatibility with some mods by removing X2TacticalGameRuleset overide.
+  * Many abilities have expanded popup text.
+Ability changes
+  * Breach now has a reduced radius of 2 when used with a rifle.
+It still has its previous radius of 3 when used with a shotgun.
+  * Flush now forces the target to move even if the shot misses.
+  * Returning AWC ability: Hip Fire.
+Fire your primary weapon at a target.
+This attack does not cost an action.
+3 turn cooldown.
+  * New AWC ability: Anatomist.
+You get a +5 crit bonus for each enemy of the same type you have killed, to a max of +30.
+  * New AWC ability: Scrounger.
+You are unusually good at finding useful loot.
+  * New AWC ability: Weaponmaster.
+Your primary weapon attacks deal +2 damage.
+  * New AWC ability: Absolutely Critical.
+You get an additional +50 Crit chance against flanked or uncovered targets.
+  * New AWC ability: Hit and Run.
+You can take a move action after using a single-action ability as your first action that would normally end your turn.
+  * New AWC ability: Devil's Luck.
+Your Hit chance is increased by 10% and Crit chance is increased by 20%.
+These bonuses are doubled when you are flanked or out of cover.
+Bugfixes
+  * Renewal Protocol can no longer bring the dead back to life.
+  * Assorted minor fixes.

 Beta version v0.5.5
 Item changes
   * Hollow-Point Rounds can no longer be sold at the black market.